PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ![]({{ site.url }}/assets/images/artcontest/2021_ceremony.jpg)

-Announcement: Gathering for young artists, parents, judges, staff and friends from Tualatin River National Wildlife Refuge and community members will be held on February 5, 2022 at 11:30am, right outside the window gallery (219 NW 3rd Ave in Chinatown).
+**Announcement**: Gathering for young artists, parents, judges, staff and friends from Tualatin River National Wildlife Refuge and community members will be held on February 5, 2022 at 11:30am, right outside the window gallery (219 NW 3rd Ave in Chinatown).

 ### Best in Show - Jenny Chen from Lincoln High School